CasCodes/Kiyo/README.md

 The extensions reads the text you've highlighted and sends it to a REST API (Build with API Gateway).
 This invokes a serverless Lambda function which itself invokes a machine learning endpoint deployed on sagemaker.
 There the summarization is predicted and the result gets send back to your browser.

 If you want to learn more, have a look at my [blog post]()

+### Install
+1. Download the packed extension
+2. Navigate to the extensions setting in your chromium browser.
+(You should see an overview of all installed)
+3. Drag and drop the `KiyoExtension.crx` file into the browser.
+That's it!
+Kiyo will be visible in the extensions menu in the top right.

+> Info: Chrome recently switched their extensions to v3, which can't yet be ported to firefox.
+I will try to do that as soon as possible.